luigi0229/SRE-Exercise/README.md

 Deployment of a functioning VPC with a public subnet and a EC2 instance.
 Nginx gets installed through user data, and the `index.html` file located on `src/modules/ec2` gets uploaded and used as the Nginx default landing page.

-A workflow should the manually be created on Github to automatically replace the `index.html` file everytime code gets commited to the main branch.
+A workflow should then be manually created on Github to automatically replace the `index.html` file every time code gets committed to the main branch.
+This project uses [this repository](https://github.com/easingthemes/ssh-deploy) as a helper to the workflow action that copies the necessary files to the EC2 instance.

 ## prerequisites

   * AWS CLI environment configured and initialized with necessary credentials
   * Terraform CLI installed and configured.
+  * `npm init` the root of the repository, and add the below 3 dependencies to the `package.json` file.
+This file gets used by the GitHub Workflow to copy the file to EC2.
+  `"dependencies": {
+    "command-exists": "1.2.9",
+    "node-cmd": "4.0.0",
+    "rsyncwrapper": "3.0.1"
+    },`

 ## Deployment